minecraftforum/rules-archive/rules/mapping_and_modding/rules.markdown

 ## Texture Packs

 * Topics must follow tagging format
-* __Images__

-  Topics must have images.
-Videos do not qualify if no other images are posted.
+* Topics must have embedded images, videos may be included as well but may not replace images

-* Topics must have a download link
+* Topics must have a direct download link, but can include alternative links.
 * Any required permissions must be displayed in the original post
 * Do not ask or pressure texture packs to update